This is a 4 part reference guide to getting started with Vagrant, VVV and WordPress.

 Install Vagrant Plugins

-The GitHub instructions for VVV say these steps for 2 plugins are optional, which they are, but to have VVV up and running without further AMP config it’s best to install these plugins prior to running vagrant up otherwise you will need to do further configuration to get Nginx, PHP and MySQL running.
+The GitHub instructions for VVV say these steps for 2 or 3 plugins are optional, which they are, but to have VVV up and running without further AMP config it’s best to install these plugins prior to running vagrant up otherwise you will need to do further configuration to get Nginx, PHP and MySQL running.
 It doesn’t particular matter where you are at this point just be in hour home directory.

 vagrant plugin install vagrant-hostsupdater